ploomber/notebooks-academy/website/lessons/01/content.md

-# 1. Why?
-The prototype, then refactor problem
+# 1. Introduction

-## Motivation
+## Notes

-Introduction to the problem: Developing projects in single notebooks cause a lot of trouble.
-They are hard to maintain, test and review.
-However, if we follow some best practices, and with the help of some open-source tools, we can implement a workflow that allows us to go from Jupyter to production instantly.

-* Something you've heard many times: notebooks are only for prototyping, you must move to python scripts for production
+Jupyter notebooks are a fantastic tool: you can write some code and get immediate feedback.
+It makes data science a lot more enjoyable!

+Yet, they have problems: they can get hard to manage, reproduce and test.

+That's why many teams only allow their use for prototyping but do not use it in production.

-* This course will demonstrate that you can use notebooks for production work and that's actually more productive
+**This course will teach the practices and tools to use Jupyter notebooks as a tool for production work effectively.**

-* We'll walk through a mix of best practices and tools
+At Ploomber, we've helped dozens of companies deploy notebooks into production: from small startups to Fortune 100 companies, so you're in good hands.

-Fun fact: this course is being entirely developed from Jupyter!
+Fun fact: this course is entirely developed from Jupyter!

-## What you'll learn?
+### What you'll learn?

 - Write clean Jupyter notebooks
 - Version control